isjoshokay/Pizza-Planet-Strongmind/README.md

 # Overview
 This describes how I solve the problem presented to me, essentially how I planned and journaled my thought process for building this project.
+You can view the live deployed version on https://pizzaplanet-sm.herokuapp.com.

 [Downloading and Running Locally](#downloading-and-running-locally) | [Models and Attributes](#models-and-attributes) | [UI Design](#ui-design) | [Misc](#misc)
 ### Summary